 In today’s world, there are mainly three ongoing conflicts that possess the capacity to escalate into a nuclear conflict.
 These are Israel-Palestine, India-Pakistan, and the Korean conflict.

 Of these three, the most unpredictable and volatile is the Korean conflict; attributed to the megalomaniacal character of the North Korean ruler.

 In this article, we will cover all the aspects of the Korean Conflict that you must know.

 Modern Korea – History from Genesis to the conflict

-- The present day political conflicts in Korea has strong roots in its history – the earlier Chinese and Japanese influence and the later USSR and USA influence.
+- The present-day political conflicts in Korea have strong roots in its history – the earlier Chinese and Japanese influence and the later USSR and USA influence.

 - The Joseon Dynasty ruled most of the Korean peninsula from 1392-1897 (for more than 5 centuries).

 - Joseon was the last dynasty of Korea and its longest-ruling neo-Confucian dynasty.